contrast-zone/t-rewriter.js/draft/reasoner.md

 Although sequent calculus, comparing to Hilbert style deduction and natural deduction, may not seem like the simplest solution on first glance, we find it reasonable to base *Reasoner* exactly on sequent calculus because, in the long run, benefits may seem to be worth the effort.
 After all, the simplistic duality elegance of sequent calculus transformations seem too valuable to be left aside in a favor of simpler systems.
 We are taking a stand that the mentioned duality deserves a special treatment which sequent calculus provides us with by its definition.
 Thus, we choose sequent calculus as a foundation basis for performing inference in *Reasoner*.

 By the definition, *Reasoner* borrows *sequents* from sequent calculus, and extends them by a notion of variables.
-Although *Reasoner* is sharing some primitive foundations with sequent calculus, beyond borrowed sequents, it employs its own novel proving method during logical reasoning process, namely making use of two-sided [constructive proofs](https://en.wikipedia.org/wiki/Constructive_proof).
-This allows us to generate a meaningful s-expression output upon providing rule system and s-expression input.
+Although *Reasoner* is sharing some primitive foundations with sequent calculus, beyond borrowed sequents, it employs its own proving method during logical reasoning process, namely making use of [constructive proofs](https://en.wikipedia.org/wiki/Constructive_proof).
+This allows us to generate a meaningful s-expression output upon providing computational rule system and s-expression input.

 !!! to do:
 - After a short introduction to *Reasoner* syntax in [syntax] section, we prepared a few characteristic examples in [semantics] section, ranging from the simplest one inputting `hello machine` and outputting `hello world`, to gradually more complex ones involving even nondeterministic reasoning and higher order rules.
 Here, we will learn how to simply input and output s-expressions, how to use alternations, how pattern matching works, and lastly, we will scratch the surface of logical reasoning in *Reasoner*.
 Hopefully, we will gather enough knowledge to grapple with more complex examples in [examples] section.